just4jin/harvard-case-temperature-model/README.md

 Compagnie du Froid, S.A. case study from Harvard Business Review https://hbr.org/product/compagnie-du-froid-s-a/an/197085-PDF-ENG?N=4294936176&Ntt=Robert+L.+Simons

 The owner of an ice cream company Compagnie du Froid, S.A. must evaluate the performance of three regional businesses.
-To do the analysis, students must flex the budget by seasonal temperature; calculate revenue, volume, price, and efficiency variances; analyze the effects of transfer prices; and calculate return-on-investment.
+To do the analysis, the budget should be flexed by seasonal temperature; calculate revenue, volume, price, and efficiency variances; analyze the effects of transfer prices; and calculate return-on-investment.
 In addition, the owner considers how to set strategic boundaries and how to compensate his managers.

-The code investigates the seasonal temperature's effect on ice cream sales volume growth rate.
+The R code investigates the seasonal temperature's effect on ice cream sales volume growth rate.
 Specificaly, test if the rule of thumb that a 1°C deviation from the mean summer temperature results in a 3% change in ice-cream volume growth holds for all three regions French, Spain, and Italy.
 To do the analysis, a simple linear regression has been built.

 ###France